mugger007/stonk_bot/README.md

 ### Key Features

-* Get Latest Price (and % Change): obtain the latest price and 1-day percentage change of any US-listed stock, including those in your watchlist
+* Get Latest Price (and % Change): obtain the latest price and 1-day % price change of any US-listed stock, including those in your watchlist
 * Get Latest News: obtain the latest popular news of any US-listed stock, including those in your watchlist
 * Watchlist: view, add or delete any US-listed stock.
 For Notification and Daily Summary (see below)
 * Technical Analysis: use various popular technical indicators to help in your decision making